puppetlabs-toy-chest/libral/README.md

 * Serve as the basis for Puppet's provider system
 * Avoid being Puppet specific as much as possible to make it useful for other uses
-* Reduce the overhead of writing providers as much as possible, Ansible seems to have struck a chord in that area
+* Make writing providers very easy

 ## Required packages